 Core Concepts

-Understand the fundamental building blocks of the Formael platform — the Intent Execution Cycle, capabilities, governance, and connectors.
+Understand the fundamental building blocks of the Formael platform - the Intent Execution Cycle, capabilities, domains, governance, and connectors.

 Documentation